 School of Law welcomes two visiting assistant professors

 Duquesne University's School of Law is pleased to welcome two visiting assistant professors.
-Linh K. Dai and John Towers Rice will begin their new appointments effective the Fall 2021 semester.
+Linh K. Dai and John Towers Rice began their new appointments effective the Fall 2021 semester.

 Linh K. Dai